Cuisinart CBK-200 Bread Machine

 John McFalls January 25th, 2009 at 12:57 pmThere are some good recipes on http://www.bread-maker.net.
 I’ve had better luck with these than the Cuisinart recipe book.

-John January 25th, 2009 at 1:00 pmI found out on a wheat bread cycle the machine seems not to start but it is actually pre-heating.
+John January 25th, 2009 at 1:00 pmI found out on a wheat bread cycle the bread maker seems not to start but it is actually pre-heating.
 I made one loaf from bread-maker.com recipe and it turned out good(1.5lb loaf) Hope this helps.

 Diane January 27th, 2009 at 6:03 pmSHAME ON YOU CUISINART!!!
 This breadmaker is awful and so are the recipes in your owner’s manual.
 Did anyone ever test this machine after it was designed?
 Did quality control fall asleep when this machine was coming off the assembly line?
 My bread is either burnt, not kneaded properly, or both.
 Cuisinart is riding on their name with this piece of crap.
 Fool me once, shame on you, fool me twice…shame on me..this machine is going back to the store.